searls/jasmine-maven-plugin/README.markdown

       </preloadSources>
     </configuration>

-In the example above, `vendor/jquery.js` and `vendor/jquery-ui.js` are still added to the generated SpecRunner.html once, just before all other sources in the project.
+(Note that `vendor/jquery.js` and `vendor/jquery-ui.js` are still only added to the generated SpecRunner.html a single time, just before all other sources in the project.)

-As demonstrated above, `preloadSources` will for each specified source attempt to resolve them in this order before placing them in an HTML `script` tag:
+As demonstrated above, `preloadSources` will attempt to resolve each specified source in this order (before placing it in an HTML `script` tag):

 1. As a file that exists relative to the `jsSrcDir`
 2. As a file that  exists relative to the `jsTestSrcDir`